Nancypatel1103/ComplianceClient/Interface/Interface.md

 A user interface acts as a contractual arrangement that specifies how different software elements should interact with each other.
 It defines a set of methods that a class must implement, ensuring consistency and interoperability between different parts of the system.

 ## Why do we need an Interface
-Interfaces are essential to maintain modularity, extensibility and code reusability in software development.
+Interfaces are essential to maintain modularity, extensibility, and code reusability in software development.
 By defining clear boundaries and expectations of how components communicate, interfaces facilitate collaboration between developers and enable the integration of different modules into compatible systems.

 ## How to Configure an Interface
 1. First install Ubuntu on the virtual box.
 Before installing the Ubuntu server, a virtual box must be installed on your machine.
 So check if it is installed or not and if not how to install it is explained in the link here(https://www.virtualbox.org/wiki/Downloads)